Doraku/DefaultEcs/README.md

 // this line is used to set the max capacity for the given type, in case it is different from the world max capacity ComponentMaxCapacity Int32 13

+// this create a new entity with the id "Foo"
+Entity Foo

 // this line set the component of the type with the alias Int32 on the previously created Entity to the value 13 Component Int32 13